Society is going green, and the residential building industry is following suit.

 Neolith has partnered with PURETi to treat surfacing with the water-based photocatalytic solution.
 Together with sunlight, PURETi destroys nitrogen oxides and volatile organic compounds (VOCs) that come in contact with the product, Esteve says.

-Whatever the reasons and whatever the measures, there are plenty of plenty of product manufacturers opting for sustainable methods.
-For builders and designers trying to be a little greener, here are 15 products to incorporate into your next home.
+Whatever the reasons and whatever the measures, there are plenty of plenty of product manufacturers opting for sustainable methods for builders and designers trying to be a little greener.

 1. Artis Wall